-For the past five years, UNICEF and the LEGO Group have partnered to seek solutions to upholding children's rights, including co-developing a Child Online Safety Assessment tool that provides guidance to help companies understand their impact on children's rights.
+For the past six years, UNICEF and the LEGO Group have partnered to seek solutions to upholding children's rights, including co-developing a Child Online Safety Assessment tool that provides guidance to help companies understand their impact on children's rights.
 We continue to work together now to highlight the importance of child rights-based policies that strike the delicate balance between protecting children from online harm, while still allowing children to access the Internet and leverage the benefits of the digital world.

 Using those principles, UNICEF USA and the LEGO Group co-hosted a virtual discussion on Elevating Children's Online Rights During Times of Uncertainty.
 During the discussion, we explored the challenges and opportunities facing children in the U.S. and, importantly, our responsibilities to ensure children's rights online are fullfilled during this crisis.